agnesnoy/SerraLINE/README.md

 since in SerraLINE.in it is indicated that we won't use the topology file).

-You can eather modify extract.in and extract bending angles at a particular length or execute run-example.sh, which will run Extract and filter angles of lengths from 1 to 5 bp steps.
+You can either modify extract.in and extract bending angles at a particular length or execute run-example.sh, which will run Extract and filter angles of lengths from 1 to 5 bp steps.